THIS UNIT

 A one-day lesson to review key components of the Spanish Colonial Era unit including major themes and significant people, places, and events.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will identify topics relevant to the unit that they might see on the test from a list of various social studies topics.
-In this exit ticket, students will answer self-assessment questions about their understanding of the material and what steps they can take next to better prepare themselves for the test.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit Grade Level Work In this printable assignment, students will match key terms with their significance, identify cause-and-effect relationships, answer multiple-choice questions and one short, constructed response with sentence stems to guide student answers.
-Foundation Work In this printable assignment, students will match key terms with their significance (reduced answer options are provided), identify cause-and-effect relationships (some answers are provided) , answer multiple-choice questions with one answer choice eliminated, and one short, constructed response with sentence stems and response options to guide student answers.
-Advanced Work In this printable assignment, students will match key terms to their significance, identify cause-and-effect relationships, answer multiple-choice questions and two short, constructed responses.
+Father Damián Massanet Antonio Margil de Jesús Canary Islanders Father Miguel Hidalgo y Costilla Jose Bernardo Gutiérrez de Lara Augustus Magee Philip Nolan The Tigua San Antonio The War for Mexican Independence The Battle of Medina Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Flash Cards This printable review material contains flashcards can printed cut out.
+Students match cards key term correct definition explanation card.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will identify topics relevant unit might see test list various social studies topics.
+In exit ticket, students will answer self-assessment questions understanding material steps can take next better prepare test.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Grade Level Work In printable assignment, students will match key terms significance, identify cause-and-effect relationships, answer multiple-choice questions one short, constructed response sentence stems guide student answers.
+Foundation Work In printable assignment, students will match key terms significance (reduced answer options provided), identify cause-and-effect relationships (some answers provided) , answer multiple-choice questions one answer choice eliminated, one short, constructed response sentence stems response options guide student answers.
+Advanced Work In printable assignment, students will match key terms significance, identify cause-and-effect relationships, answer multiple-choice questions two short, constructed responses.

 Review Mind Map